 Under the FHA-HAMP Partial Claim Option, the Lender will advance funds on behalf of the Borrower in an amount necessary to reinstate the delinquent loan.
-The maximum value of all outstanding Partial Claims for a given loan cannot exceed 30 percent of the outstanding Unpaid Principal Balance (UPB) as of the date of the default.
+The maximum value of all outstanding Partial Claims for a given loan cannot exceed 30 percent of the outstanding Unpaid Principal Balance (UPB) as of the date of the default associated with the Initial Existing Partial Claim if applicable.
+An FHA streamlined refinance or change in FHA case numbers does not reset this 30% maximum.

 The Borrower will execute a Promissory Note and Subordinate Mortgage payable to HUD.
 Currently, these Promissory or "Partial Claim" Notes assess no interest and are not due and payable until the Borrower either pays off the first mortgage or no longer owns the property.